Sushma-Varadaiah/kyc/README.md

 -	`kyc-ethereum-network` - contains the genesis block creation details for the network.
 -	`kyc-truffle-project` - contains the migration scripts, smart contracts and network configuration file(`truffle-config.js`).

-The smart contracts are written in ***Solidity programming language.*** The development and deployment of the voting solidity smart contracts will follow the below stages -
+The smart contracts are written in ***Solidity programming language.*** The development and deployment of the KYC solidity smart contracts will follow the below stages -

 1. Setting Up a Private Ethereum Blockchain.
 2. Deploying Smart Contracts on a Private Blockchain using Truffle.